Fast facts about Collembola (springtails)

 The springtails range in length from 0.2 - 17.0 mm.
 Some have globular bodies; others have long bodies.
 Their distinguishing feature is the furcula/furca (forked jumping organ, see above) on the 4th abdominal segment, and retaining hook on the underside of the third abdominal segment; the quick release of this allows the animal to jump great distances.
 In the drawing above the furcula, or spring is shown open, the dotted lines show the closed position.

-The glue peg (also known as the sucker tube and the collophore) is capable of absorbing water and allows them to regulate their water balance, and also to grip on to smooth surfaces.
+The glue peg (also known as the sucker tube and the collophore) is capable of absorbing water and allows springtails to regulate their water balance, and also to grip on to smooth surfaces.

 Above is Megalothorax, a globular species around 0.5 mm long and found in leaf litter and rotten wood.

 Moulting.
 Like all insects Collembola moult in order to increase their size, however, Collembola continue to moult even after reaching their full adult size and sexual maturity; this is very unusual in the insect world.
 The greatest number of moults recorded so far is 52!

 Springtails are the most widely distributed animal on earth being found from Arctic to Antarctic, and they are the most abundant six-legged creature on earth.